rland1/Credit_Risk_Analysis/README.md

 ## Summary of Analysis

-The recommendation given would be to spend more time finding other predictive models to accurately predict credit risk.
+Recommendation given would be to spend more time finding other predictive models to accurately predict credit risk.
 All models show a low high risk precision.